jtmoon79/PythonEmbed4Win/README.md

 Installing the Python for Windows embedded zip file requires some tedious tweaks.
 See this [gist](https://gist.github.com/jtmoon79/ce63fe655b2f544462e70d8e5ec30ff5).
-This script will handle the tedious tweaks so the new Python installation will run in an isolated manner.
+This script will handle the tedious tweaks and updates so the new Python installation will run correctly in an isolated manner.

 This is similar to a Python Virtual Environment but technically is not.
 It does not require an _activate_ script to set environment variable `VIRTUAL_ENV`